Let’s cut to the chase: what are high-protein foods for weight loss?

 It just isn’t true!

-Truth be told back when I was a Personal Trainer, I am embarrassed to admit that while I was in good shape myself, I knew very little about how to help others lose weight.
+Truth be told,, when I was a personal trainer, I am embarrassed to admit that while I was in good shape, I knew very little about how to help others lose weight.

-I was taught by my gym manager how to explain diets to people.
-He said, ‘a calorie is just a calorie’ so if you eat less calories the body will burn fat and you’ll lose weight.
+My gym manager taught me how to explain diets to people.
+He said, ‘ A calorie is just a calorie,’ so if you eat fewer calories, your body will burn fat, and you’ll lose weight.

 Sigh.
 Oh.
 My Gosh.
 Looking back, that was terrible advice.